michelle-chaewon/social-network-theory/README.md

 (b) <b>Small world networks</b>: very efficient for information transfer in that most nodes are not connected (so a high degree of clustering), but also have a relatively short average path length between actors.
 (c) <b>Random networks</b>: robust to disruptions, but may be difficult for people to maintain, especially if ties are across long distances.

+Works Cited
-Works Cited: Denny, Matthew.
+Denny, Matthew.
 (2014).
 Social Network Analysis.
 Matt Denny's Academic Website. http://www.mjdenny.com/workshops/SN_Theory_I.pdf.